ijemmao/task_bot/travis.md

 ###### TravisCI

 TravisCI is a continuous integration system that allows you to easily test and delopy code on the fly.
 We will be using TravisCI to integrate automatic linting and unit testing within our GitHub repository.
-More information about TravisCI can be found (here)[https://travis-ci.com/].
+More information about TravisCI can be found [here](https://travis-ci.com/).

 ###### Linters

-Linters are code parsers that check your code for syntax errors, common style mistakes, and makes sure that your code falls under best practices.
-Linters help save time, detect bugs, and improve code quality.
+Linters are static code analysis tools that check for syntax errors, common style mistakes, and use of best practices.
+Linters save time, detect bugs, and improve code quality.
 Linters exist for all types of languages and even markdown such as HTML, CSS, and JSON.
-Linters are especially helpful for detecting syntax errors while using lightweight code editors such as Atom or Sublime Text that doesn't have that built in functionality of IDEs such as IntelliJ or Pycharm.
+Linters are especially helpful for detecting syntax errors while using lightweight code editors such as Atom or Sublime Text that don't have that built in functionality of IDEs such as IntelliJ or PyCharm.

 #### Setup

 1. As an admin for your GitHub repo, sign up for a [Travis-CI account](https://travis-ci.org/auth)

-2. Once you’re signed in, and we’ve synchronized your repositories from GitHub, go to your [profile page](https://travis-ci.org/profile/) and enable Travis CI builds for your repository.
+1. Once you’re signed in, and we’ve synchronized your repositories from GitHub, go to your [profile page](https://travis-ci.org/profile/) and enable Travis CI builds for your repository.

   ![profile](/imgs/travis-ci.jpg)

-3. Create a `.travis.yml` file in your home directory.
+1. Create a `.travis.yml` file in your project directory.
 This is the configuration file that Travis uses.
 You can read more about detailed configurations [here](https://docs.travis-ci.com/user/customizing-the-build/).
 Below is a sample configuration file that we are using for a Meteor project.
 By default, `node_js` configurations will run `npm test` after the build completes.

     ```
     language: node_js